Ka’au Crater Hike : Oahu’s Best Hike?

 Starting the hike is a breeze.
 The trail-head is well marked and as many folks know, knowing whether or not you’re on the right trail is a headache.
 Just follow the signs and you’re golden pony boy.

-Section 1 – Hike to Waterfall 1
+Hike to First Waterfall

 The first section of the hike is pretty easy and scenic.
 You’re immediately thrown into a lush, tropical setting and begin to meander upstream until you make a few stream crosses.
 I can remember saying to AJ a few minutes into the hike that this was already one of the coolest things I had done.
 The beginning section to waterfall one should take roughly 30 minutes.
 The trail will slightly gain in elevation while cruising mid ridge line of the mountain.